pulumi/pulumi/docs/design/stacks.md

 ## Defining Stacks

-As we saw above, a stack is any subclass of Mu's base `Stack` class:
+As we saw above, a stack is any subclass of Coconut's base `Stack` class:

-    export class Registry extends mu.Stack {
+    export class Registry extends coconut.Stack {
-        private table: mu.Table;
+        private table: coconut.Table;

         constructor() {
-            this.table = new mu.Table("names");
+            this.table = new coconut.Table("names");
         }

         @api public register(name: string): Promise<number> {